Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: SN 1954J in NGC 2403

 While we agree with \citet{humphreys_tale_2017} on the amount of dust, either foreground or circumstellar, needed to reproduce the stellar colors, \citet{humphreys_tale_2017} then add $A_V$ = 2.5 of gray dust to allow star 4 to be intrinsically more luminous.
 They argue that the grains formed in the eruption might be large enough to be effectively gray.
 Such dust cannot be identified in the SED fits, but it is constrained by the time variability of the source and the H$\alpha$ luminosity.

 As discussed in Section \ref{sec:DATA}, we can use variability to constrain the optical depth of any dust formed in the transient.
 For SN 1954J, we can do this in two ways.
-First, we have archival R band images from the Large Binocular Telescope from March 2008 through May 2018 \citep{gerke_search_2015,adams_search_2017}.
+First, we have archival R band images from the Large Binocular Telescope

+{from March 2008 through May 2018 \citep{gerke_search_2015,adams_search_2017}.
 We see no variability at its location.
 To set a limit on the variability, we selected a nine-point grid with 2" offsets from the location of SN 1954J and measured the brightness in each epoch at each point over the 9 year time span.
 The average slope at the site of SN 1954J was 30 $\pm$ 90 counts/year.
-Taking our 1$\sigma$ upper limit as the estimate, the average slope was 120 counts/year, which at 0.36 L$_\odot$/count, corresponds to approximately 43 L$_\odot$/year, or an upper limit of $\Delta L = $ 430 L$_\odot$ over the 10 year baseline.
+Taking our 1$\sigma$ upper limit as the estimate, the average slope was 120 counts/year, which at 0.36 L$_\odot$/count, corresponds to approximately 43 L$_\odot$/year, or an upper limit of $\Delta L = $ 430 L$_\odot$ over the 10 year baseline.}

-We know from the HST data and the SED fits to star 4 that the R band luminosity in 2013.9 was $L_R = 7527 L_\odot$.
-The LBT data span from 2008.5, $t_a \simeq 54$, to 2018.4, $t_b \simeq 64$, so the change in luminosity should be
+We know from the HST data and the SED fits to star 4 that the observed R band luminosity in 2013.9 was $L_R = 7527 L_\odot$.
+The LBT data span from 2008.5 ($t_a \simeq 54$ years) to 2018.4 ($t_b \simeq 64$ years) so the change in luminosity should be

-where $t_{HST} \simeq 60$.
-The observed lack of variability implies an upper limit on the optical depth of $\tau_{HST} < 0.16$ at R band at the time of the HST observations.
-The second approach is to compare our new HST photometry to that from \citet{van_dyk_supernova_2005} who found \textit{F475W} and \textit{F814W} magnitudes of 23.89$\pm$0.35 and 22.22$\pm$0.26 mag, respectively, as shown in Figure \ref{fig:SEDJ}.
-These correspond to changes of $0.19\pm 0.35$ mag and $0.41\pm0.26$ mag, or $\Delta L = -428 L_\odot$ and $\Delta L = -1305 L_\odot$, both in the sense of the star fading rather than becoming brighter.
-If we treat these as upper limits on the star being brighter (i.e., $\Delta L < 428 L_\odot$ for \textit{F814W}), Equation 4 implies $\tau_{F475W} < 0.33$ and $\tau_{F814W} < 0.60$ at the time of the first HST epoch at the end of 2013.
+where $t_{HST} \simeq 60$ years.
+The observed lack of variability implies an upper limit on the R band optical depth of $\tau_{HST} < 0.16$ at R band at the time of the HST observations.
+The second approach is to compare our new HST photometry to that from \citet{humphreys_tale_2017}, who present photometry updated from the initial results reported in \citet{van_dyk_supernova_2005}.
+They report \textit{F475W} and \textit{F814W} magnitudes of 24.11 mag and 22.73 mag, respectively, as shown in Figure \ref{fig:SEDJ}.
+These correspond to changes of 0.03 mag and 0.10 mag, both in the sense of the star brightening.
+If we treat these as upper limits on the star becoming brighter, Equation 3 implies $\tau_{F475W} < 0.07$ and $\tau_{F814W} < 0.25$ at the time of the first HST epoch near the end of 2013.
 The lack of variability strongly implies that star 4 cannot be surrounded by a dusty expanding medium with any significant optical depth.